 How Are Modern City Centers Evolving to Suit Hybrid Desires?

 How has the modern city center evolved from those of the past?
+Well, for one, there are evolving hybrid desires.

 According to Alley, the term city center would have meant many different things in the past, depending on the decade you’re discussing.
 There was a time when it strictly referred to civic centers.